centreon/centreon-documentation/en/releases/centreon-core.md

 #### Bug Fixes

 - [Authentication] Fixed PHP error when debug is enabled with OIDC authentication
-- [Authentication] Incorrect typo in sprinf for debug
 - [Configuration] Host templates cannot be listed when the Centreon database has a specific name
 - [UX] Non admin user do not have the same submenu subsections
 - [UX] Remove "Animation effects" option